anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Communcations Service Provider (CSP) is both a provider and consumer of Cloud based services.
 When the CSP is acting as:
 - consumer of cloud services, the typical consideration is total cost of ownership as the consumption is usually to support internal business operations: BSS/OSS systems;
 - provider of cloud services, through operation of their own cloud or reselling of cloud services, in which case the typical consideration is margin (cost to offer services vs income received).
 These two stances will drive differing approaches to how a CSP would look to manage how it interacts within a Multi-Cloud environment.

 As a consumer of cloud services to support internal Business operations and BSS/OSS, the focus is on meeting the needs of the organisation's applications .
 Historically this came with the need to operate and support the organisation's infrastructure needs.
 The result was a split of the CIO organisation into Delivery and Operations groups.
 At the same time that the CIO application workloads are moving to SaaS and other Cloud Providers, the CTO Network Systems are migrating from running on custom dedicated infrastructure to run on virtualised COTS infrastructure; examples include IMS, 3GPP (4G & 5G) functions, IP Routers and Firewalls are being provided as VNFs and CNFs.
 These network workloads are now also being deployed on private CSP clouds as well as public clouds.

-As outlined in section "8.2.2 Telco Cloud", the result is that the CSP "network" is now an interconnected set of distributed NFVi's (Cloud Infrastructure) supported by different Cloud Providers, including the CSP, and, hence, the term "Hybrid Multi-Cloud", and the need for the CSP to be able to support and utilize this interconnected cloud is both inevitable and essential.
+As outlined in section "8.2.2 Telco Cloud", the result is that the CSP "network" is now an interconnected set of distributed Cloud Infrastructure supported by different Cloud Providers, including the CSP, and, hence, the term "Hybrid Multi-Cloud", and the need for the CSP to be able to support and utilize this interconnected cloud is both inevitable and essential.

 As a consumer and provider of Cloud Services, the CSP will continue to need to build and manage its own Cloud Infrastructure as well as provide: